johnbachman/famplex/README.md

 regulatory subunit.

 * ```equivalences.csv```.
-Defines mappings between outside namespaces and the Bioentities namespace.
+Defines mappings between outside namespaces and the FamPlex namespace.

 * ```entities.csv```.
-A registry of the families and complexes defined in the Bioentities namespace.
+A registry of the families and complexes defined in the FamPlex namespace.

 * ```grounding_map.csv```.
 Explicit mapping of text strings to identifiers in biological databases.